-What individual differences influence our ability to search?
-Based on research by CREST researchers Nick Donnelly, Anne Hillstrom and Natalie Mestry, this guide presents an overview of some of the differences between peoples’ ability to search and find targets.
+This CREST guide looks at some of the differences between peoples' ability to search and find targets.

-There are a number of factors which can affect peoples’ ability to search and detect targets.
-These can be cognitive abilities like perception and working memory.
-Functional factors like how much someone can see without moving their eyes can also play a role.
-Based on research in this CREST project, this guide presents an overview of these differences.
-The key findings include:
+There are a number of factors which can affect peoples' ability to search and detect targets.
+These can be cognitive abilities like perception and working memory, and functional factors like how much someone can see without moving their eyes can also play a role.

-- Successful search requires perception, memory, attention and decision-making skills.
-All of these vary amongst people.
+- Successful search requires perception, memory, attention, and decision-making skills.
+All of these vary among people.

 - It is not clear whether or not training on the basic ability transfers to complex tasks easily.